General random walk in a random environment defined on Galton-Watson trees: Random walks in i.i.d. environment.

 Under our assumptions, $S_{\nu}< \infty$ a.s.\ for each~$\nu$.
 A vertex~$\nu$ at level~$j n^{*}$, for some integer $j \ge 2$, is colored green, if its ancestor~$\mu$ at level $(j-1) n^{*}$ is green, and $(\bX_{j},\,j \ge S_\mu)$ hits~$\nu$ before it returns to $\parent{\mu}$.
 The green vertices evolve as a Galton--Watson tree, with offspring mean $b^{n^{*}}\mathbf{P}(T_{-1} > T_{n^{*}}) > 1$.
 Hence this random tree is supercritical, and thus the probability of there being an infinite number of green vertices is positive.
 But this contradicts the assumption that~$\bX$ is recurrent. \ep \end{proofsect}

 \begin{proofsect}{Proof of Theorem \ref{theorem1}} In view of Proposition~\ref{prop1}, it is enough to show that~\Ref{ADB-basic-condition} is satisfied.
-We use well-known formula for the hitting probability for random walk in random environment, giving
+We use a well-known formula for the hitting probability for random walk in random environment (see, for example, Sznitman~\cite{SZ02}, Equation~$44$),

 Denote by $\floor{x}$ the integer part of~$x$.
-Then it follows directly that
+Then it follows directly, \adb{because } that

-Denote by $D[0,1]$ the space of functions $f\colon [0,1] \to \R$, which are right-continuous, have limits from the left and $f(0)=0$.
+Denote by $D[0,1]$ the space of functions $f\colon [0,1] \to \R$, which are right-continuous, have limits from the left and have $f(0)=0$.
 Endow this space with the uniform convergence topology.
-We write~$\mathcal{AC}$ for the subspace of $D[0,1]$ consisting of the absolutely continuous functions.
+We write~$\mathcal{AC}$ for the subspace of $D[0,1]$ consisting of all absolutely continuous functions.
 By the Mogulskii theorem (see \cite{dembo88}, Theorem 5.1.2), the distribution of $\{(1/n)\sum_{j=1}^{\nti} \ln A_{\s_j},\, t \in [0,1]\}$ satisfies a large deviation principle in $D[0,1]$.
 The rate function for this large deviation principle is